TFHE Deep Dive - Part I - Ciphertext types

 Part IV: Programmable Bootstrapping

-× Zama just released THFE-rs: a pure Rust implementation of the TFHE scheme for boolean and integers FHE arithmetics.
+× Zama released TFHE-rs: a pure Rust implementation of the TFHE scheme for boolean and integers FHE arithmetics.
 The library is meant for developers and researchers who want full control over what they do with TFHE, while not concerning themselves with the low level implementation

 See it on Github here, and please ⭐ star the repo to support our work.